MediaComem/comem-travel-log-ionic-setup/README.md

 <a name="top"></a>

-This repository contains instructions to build a skeleton application that will serve as a starting point to develop the Citizen Engagement mobile application.
+This repository contains instructions to build a skeleton application that can serve as a starting point to develop the Citizen Engagement mobile application.
 The completed skeleton app is available [here](https://github.com/MediaComem/comem-citizen-engagement-ionic-starter).

 This tutorial is used in the [COMEM+](http://www.heig-vd.ch/comem) [Mobile Applications course](https://github.com/MediaComem/comem-appmob) taught at [HEIG-VD](http://www.heig-vd.ch).